-Andrew Snyder, RN, BSN, MPH was born and raised in Salem, Ohio where he graduated with his high school diploma in 2008.
-After high school graduation, he went on to complete a yearlong exchange as a Rotary International Exchange Student in the city of Joinville, Brazil on a full Rotary Scholarship.
+Andrew M. Snyder, RN, BSN, MPH was born and raised in Salem, Ohio where he graduated with his high school diploma from Salem Senior High School in May of 2008.
+After high school graduation, he went on to complete a yearlong exchange as a Rotary International Exchange Student in the city of Joinville, SC Brazil on a full Rotary Scholarship.
 Upon his return to the United States, Andrew moved to Kent, Ohio to attend Kent State University in 2009 and has since made Cuyahoga Falls his home.

 Andrew worked full time as the Academic Program Coordinator for the Kent State University College of Nursing.
 In this position, he evaluated programmatic outcomes, maintained programmatic oversight, tracked and provided key financial and enrollment data, and participated in strategic planning, recruitment, and program development for the 100% online RN-to-BSN program across all 8 Kent State campuses.